OGskrrt/LSTM-Autoencoder-Anomaly-Detection/README.md

    The `BatchLoader` class segments each driver’s data into smaller time-based chunks, normalizes each chunk, then windows them (e.g., 50 samples per window) for model input.

 4. **Autoencoder Training**
    A simple LSTM autoencoder is trained (one window size in, one window size out).
 Training loss (MSE) is logged each epoch.
+   - **Hardware Constraints**: Limited GPU/CPU resources can restrict the number of training epochs and the complexity of the model, potentially reducing final accuracy.

 5. **Anomaly Detection**
    Reconstruction error (MAE) is measured for each window.
 Windows with an MAE above a chosen threshold are flagged as anomalies.
 Each driver’s first 3,600 samples (1 hour, for instance) are analyzed, plotting anomalies on the raw HR signal.